The Donald Trump and Bill O'Reilly event would have fizzled out in Florida - ExBulletin

 Trump appeared with former Fox News personality Bill OReilly, who was fired from the network after charges of sexual harassment.

-A supposed member of the public complained on Twitter that the duo were an hour late … and that there were a lot of empty seats.
+A supposed member of the public, in a tweet that later appeared to have been deleted, complained that the duo were an hour late and that there were a lot of empty seats.

-At the Trump OReilly show in Miami, an hour late.
-Lots of empty seats, I think Trump doesn’t want to go out.
-Get excited!

-Trumps is particularly bragging in a statement posted to his staff’s Twitter account ahead of the event: See you at Sunrise, in no time … Big Crowds.
+Trumps especially boasts in a statement posted to his assistants’ Twitter account ahead of the event: See you in Sunrise, Fla.
+In a little while. … Large crowd!
 He signed it by President Trump.

 Not surprisingly, Trump had nothing pleasant to say about President Joe Biden when he met OReilly on stage.
-But he called Barak Obama sharp and intelligent.
+But he called Barack Obama sharp and intelligent.

 He also admitted that the world leaders he got along best with were tyrants.
 For some reason I got along really well with them, he added.